Loody170/WeatherAPI/README.md

 This task sounds more like a client-side and front-end task.
 Instead of creating a normal webpage using vanilla HTML, I opted to create a front-end web app using the React.js framework that acts as the Web Socket client.
 This web app includes a `/live-radar` route that establishes a connection to my backend and receives live weather data.
 The data is then rendered on the map of Saudi Arabia, with coordinates for every city with periodic updates for the weather data, similar to the example provided in the assignment.

-I deployed the web app that subscribes to the backend.
-It can be visited from this link: [Weather Map App](insert_link_here)
+**I deployed the web app that subscribes to the backend to Vercel hosting platform.
+It can be visited from this link: [Weather Map App](https://weather-map-app-pink.vercel.app/live-radar)**

+Github repository for the web app: https://github.com/Loody170/Weather-Map-App

 ### Testing